NikiDigitals/NikiDigitals/README.md

 - All notes, projects, and case studies here are part of my personal learning journey.
 - They are not official study materials and may contain mistakes or incomplete information.
 - My notes may reference official course material, but everything is rewritten in my own words.
-- Many projects/assignments are inspired by official prompts, case studies, or datasets, but what you see here is my independent work and interpretation.
+- Many projects/assignments are inspired by official prompts, case studies, or datasets;
+  However, everything you see here is my independent work and interpretation.
 - I respect academic integrity: I never post ongoing assignments, exams, or subscription-only material.
 - All external resources are properly credited, and all work here is my own creation unless otherwise stated.